Call for Entries

 Application deadline and fees:

-Application forms (which include information such as artist/designer name, contact information, description of the work, materials, dimensions, and whether it’s for sale) can be submitted via mail or scanned into an email.
-Get Entry Form.
 Submit with (a) high resolution digital image(s) (via email) and include information about each image.
 Also include an artist’s/designer’s statement and brief biography.
-Deadline for submission 12 a.m.
-January 31, 2023 EST. Artists/designers will be notified of acceptance of work by February 8, 2023.
-Accepted work must be received no later than March 1, 2023.
-Design drawings accepted into the exhibition must be received dry-mounted on foam core ready for installation.
+Deadline for submission 5 p.m.
+EST, January 31, 2027.
+Artists/designers will be notified of acceptance of work by February 15, 2027.
+Accepted work must be received between March 1-5, 2027.

 Juried from digital image(s) (email director@dinnerwaremuseum.org) Images must be high resolution.
+Images should be labeled “ArtistName_ShortTitle_ImageNumber,” for example “DaVinci_MonaLisa_Image1.jpg.”

 Artists/designers must maintain their own insurance.
 Artists/designers are responsible for insurance on in-bound and out-bound shipping as well as while on the exhibition site.
 Every reasonable precaution will be taken during the receiving, installation, exhibition, and return of work.
 The International Museum of Dinnerware Design will assume no responsibility for any loss or damage.

-Receipt and return of art work:
+Receipt and return of artwork:

 Shipping Address:

-Cash Prizes:
+Prizes:

 Online catalogue: